acadTags/Explainable-Automated-Medical-Coding/README.md

 # Key Configurations and Further Details

-## Reproducing Results from the Paper
+## Reproducing results from the paper
 After getting access to MIMIC-III, obtain the data split from CAML using [their preprocessing script](https://github.com/jamesmullenbach/caml-mimic/blob/master/notebooks/dataproc_mimic_III.ipynb).
 Then follow the [steps in "How to Train on New Data"](https://github.com/acadTags/Explainable-Automated-Medical-Coding#how-to-train-on-new-data).

 ## Training the models